turnerbenjamin/grid-cove/docs/1._user-stories/user-story-planning.md

 - As a signed-in user
 - I want to be able to create pixel art
-- I can express myself creatively
+- So that I can express myself creatively

 ###### User Story 6